 A shell of a speed bag is quite soft and punching it constantly doesn’t hurt your hands and just wearing hand wraps is enough for the protection.

 Back then they are used to be filled with corn.
 Nowadays companies use synthetic materials that have the shape of corn.
 Maize bags have longer straps and are bigger, and heavier than speed bags.
 So, maize bags swing more than them as the straps are longer and force you to practice defensive moves.

 The shells of these bags are really soft and this makes perfect sense as this bag is designed to practice evading punches so it should not cut or cause bruises.

 4. Double End Bag

-The double end bag’s leather type is either synthetic or genuine and these also have seams, bladders.
-Double end bag is tied with ropes, which are quite elastic, to anchors at the ceiling and on the floor and you can throw all basic puınches to these angular bags.
+The double end bag’s leather type is either synthetic or genuine and these also have seams and bladders.
+Double end bag is tied with ropes, which are quite elastic, to anchor at the ceiling and on the floor and you can throw all basic puınches to these angular bags.

-There are different styles of double end bags including pea shaped, double ball and each one has unique qualities.
+There are different styles of double end bags including pea-shaped, and double ball.
+Each one has unique qualities.